 Les Alderman is a founding Member of the Firm.
-Mr. Alderman enjoys a diverse litigation practice on matters including employment and civil rights disputes, on behalf of both employers and employees, Medicare reimbursement claims on behalf of hospitals against the U.S. Centers for Medicare and Medicaid Services, and general civil and commercial litigation.
+Mr. Alderman enjoys a diverse litigation practice on matters including employment and civil rights disputes, on behalf of both employers and employees, and general civil and commercial litigation.

 Mr. Alderman credits tireless preparation and a competitive spirit for much of his litigation successes.
 Additionally, representing both corporate and individual clients has provided Mr. Alderman valuable insight into identifying meritorious claims and finding weaknesses in his opposing side’s case and litigation strategy.

 Mr. Alderman has argued appellate matters before numerous state and federal courts of appeals, including the District of Columbia Court of Appeals, and the United States Courts of Appeals for the Federal Circuit, the District of Columbia Circuit Court of Appeals, and the Seventh Circuit Court of Appeals.
 As a result of his experience in appellate matters, Mr. Alderman has co-chaired the Amicus Curiae Committee for the Metropolitan Washington Employment Lawyers Association since 2010.